Tuesday, March 6, 2012

 To some extent it obviously depends on how questions are asked.

-As it happens, from consumer surveys (including the USA Today poll), most people have in fact bought and tried the alternative light bulbs - but don't use them for all their lighting.
+As it happens, from consumer surveys (including the USA Today poll), most people have in fact bought and tried alternative fluorescent light bulbs (CFLs) - but don't use them for all their lighting.

 The "switch all your lights" campaigns do not recognise the valued different uses for different types of lighting.